 The message, “Don’t be a star..be a galaxy.

 Genius: Aretha premieres on NatGeo March 21.
 The series will air for four days before becoming available for streaming on Hulu.
-For a sneak peek of the third season of Genius’s Aretha click the link below.
+For a sneak peek of the third season of Genius’s Aretha view the video below.